-Setting off on a holiday is an exciting time.
-There are the days of anticipation - getting everything organising, squeezing the last of your clothes into an over-packed suitcase, then the tension of getting to the airport on time, until finally the plane takes off and you allow your body to relax.
+Setting off on a holiday is an exciting time, whether in winter or summer.
+There are the days of anticipation - getting everything organised, squeezing the last of your clothes into an over-packed suitcase - then the tension of getting to the airport on time, until finally the plane takes off and you allow your body and mind to relax.

 But did you remember travel insurance?

-There’re actually a surprising number of situations travel insurance covers, but some of the most important ones that float to the top are medical cover, holiday cancellations and belongings:
+There are actually a surprising number of situations that are covered by travel insurance, but some of the most important ones that float to the top are medical cover, holiday cancellations, and belongings.

 In all cases, and especially if you are travelling with children, you should be sure to have travel insurance to cover medical needs alone – you cannot be sure something won’t happen while on holiday and in some countries, America for example, you can suddenly find yourself faced with a bill for tens of thousands of pounds!